lf-edge/eve/docs/UPSTREAMING.md

 #### 0006-export-vars.patch

 Exports current grub setting vars.
-Need and usage is unclear.
+This is required for our use in grub.cfg where we [set global variable from submenus](../pkg/grub/rootfs.cfg).

 ### devices-trees